What is Popliteus Syndrome?

-    - Pain over the outer aspect of knee, which may also spread to the calf muscle.
+- Pain over the outer aspect of the knee, which may also spread to the calf muscle.

-- Swelling and redness over the outer aspect of knee
+- Swelling and redness over the outer aspect of the knee

 - Pain while completely extending the knee

-- Pain while bending the knee from complete extended position
+- Pain while bending the knee from the complete extended position

 - Weakness in the knee